harripd/burstH2MM/docs/source/Tutorial.rst

 .. contents::

 Please check out the tutorial Jupyter notebooks, so you can run the code as you learn.
-Also, burstH2MM was primarily desigend for use with Jupyter notebooks, allowing for easy recording of your data anlysis.
+Also, burstH2MM was primarily designed for use with Jupyter notebooks, allowing for easy recording of your data analysis.

 .. _tuthidden: